sglebs/webdriver-python/README.md

 ================

-This is an experiment to implement a [Selenium Remote WebDriver](https://code.google.com/p/selenium/wiki/JsonWireProtocol) in Python, to enable a remote client in Selenium to drive Python Desktop apps (say in [PyQt](https://wiki.python.org/moin/PyQt) ).
+This is an experiment to implement a [Selenium Remote WebDriver](https://code.google.com/p/selenium/wiki/JsonWireProtocol) in Python, to enable a remote client in Selenium to drive MacOS Desktop apps (say the Calculator).

 #### Install